kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Roller Skating*
   - *Karting*

-- **Exhibitions Structure**: Define if the park is about a single exhibition or multiple ones:
+- **Exhibitions**: Define if the park is about a single exhibition or multiple ones:

   - *Single Exhibition*
   - *Multiple Exhbitions*